 Can You Sue Someone for Giving You Herpes or Other STDs?

 Sex always comes with the risk of contracting diseases, even in monogamous relationships.
 The CDC reports that herpes is a commonly transmitted disease that can pass between people even when they use a condom and when there are no visible breakouts.
 This is why voluntary disclosure or an honest response to a direct question regarding STD status is so important.
 Unfortunately, many people are embarrassed by their STD status.
-There are also many malicious parties who deliberately pass the disease on to others.
+Many malicious parties deliberately pass the disease on to others.
 If you contracted herpes, or another STI from someone, learn about your options if you want to sue them for giving it to you.

 What Is an STD?

 As the name implies, a sexually transmitted disease is one passed on exclusively or primarily through sexual relations.
-Many people believe STD is synonymous with sexually transmitted infections, but this is not the case.
+Many people believe STDs are synonymous with sexually transmitted infections, but this is not the case.
 While all STIs can lead to STDs, not all STDs begin with infections.
 Even so, you will often come across the term STI used in place of STD.
 Doctors and public health officials hope a relatively new term will carry fewer negative connotations, compared to “venereal disease” and STDs.

 Despite the advances in medicine, some STIs are incurable, and herpes is one such example.
 Subsequently, infected persons will need to make lifestyle changes and take on medical expenses to tackle the disease for the rest of their lives.
 Next to HIV/AIDS, herpes is one of the most common STIs that lead to personal injury claims.
 Therefore, it is not uncommon to wonder if you can sue someone for giving you herpes.